timburganec/chess-workflow-tester/scenarios.md

 10. force new game midway through via other person
 11. force new game when gameover via other person
 12. stats populated correctly from existing issues
-13. high score populated correctly from existing issues
+13. high score populated correctly from existing issues (see leaderboard.legacy.txt)
+14.

 ### ASSERRTIONS